|Contents : Technical reference : Contents window|

 If your history exam is approaching and you cannot cope with all repetitions in the collection, make sure that at least your daily portion of history is thoroughly reviewed:

-- Select History branch in the contents window
+- Select History in the contents window

 - Click Learn at the bottom of the contents window

 Repeat the procedure daily.
 However, in the last 3-5 days, you could follow that yet with Process branch : Learning : Review all to protectively refresh the material that would optimally be scheduled after the exam.
 Important!
 This strategy is not recommended for long-term learning!
-It departs from the optimum timing for review to consolidate memories.
+It departs from the optimum timing of review to consolidate memories.
 It should only be reserved for situation when burning school situation forces you to neglect your long-term planning.

 You can also choose Learning : Learn branch on the element menu to begin branch learning for one of the ancestors of the currently displayed element (Ctrl+Alt+L).
 You can use this method if you encounter interesting material that you would like to refresh more thoroughly before you proceed with your standard learning process.